pommi/codex/walkthrough/aws/walkthrough.md

 ##### Setup RDS Database

 Next, lets tackle the database situation.
-We will need to create RDS instances for the `uaadb` and `ccdb`, but first we need to generate a password for the RDS instances:
+We will need to create RDS instances for the `uaadb`, `ccdb` and `diegodb`, but first we need to generate a password for the RDS instances:

 ```
 $ safe gen 40 secret/us-west-2/staging/cf/rds password